Erez Marom Photography

 We will depart our lodge in the morning and drive to our last destination: Ranomafana.
 After settling in our hotel, we'll head to the park and begin an afternoon trek to shoot the few last animals in the trip.
 The park is home to a wide variety of wildlife, but the species we'll be looking for are the satanic leaf tail gecko and the golden bamboo lemur.

-After a possible morning shoot in Ranomafana, we'll head to Fianarantsoa airport to take our second private flight, this time back to Ivato Airport, for goodbyes and your flight home.
+After breakfast, we'll drive back to Fianarantsoa airport to take our third and final private flight, this time back to Ivato Airport, for goodbyes and your flight home.

 Workshop Price Includes